godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/godwokenkicker.md

   $ ./kicker deposit <eth-address> <amount>
   ```

-- To verify balance of the account:
+- To verify the balance of the account:

   ```bash
   $ ./kicker get-balance <eth-address>